lndecastro/Data_Analysis_with_AI/data_analysis_with_ai/Class2.md

 ```
 - Analyze the results.

-### 2. Finding and Replacing Missing Values with AI
+### 2. Finding and Imputing Missing Values with AI
 - Open the mammographic_masses_nominal dataset using Excel.
 - Observe the missing values represented with ‘?’.
 - Apply filters in all variables to observe the missing values.